ft-interactive/g-axis/README.md

 * [Long ticks - tick wider than the current frame](#ylinearyLongTicks)

 #### <a id='ylinearyshortTicks'>Short ticks</a>
+Where the specified <b>.tickSize()</b> is shorter than the width of the currentFrame.
+Most commonly used on dial axis charts.
+For a right hand axis you will need to translate the axis, this is the opposite of Standar and long ticks where the left hand axis nedds to be moved.

 #### <a id='ylinearystandardTicks'>Standard ticks</a>
 Where the specified <b>.tickSize()</b> is the same as width of the currentFrame.
-It is the most commonly used on the <b>yLinear</b> axis.
+It is the most commonly used tick size on the <b>yLinear</b> axis.
-For a right hand axis, that will not need a translate transformation:
+For a left hand axis, you will not need to translate the axis:

  ```
 const yAxis = gAxis.yLinear()